CityOfNewYork/nyc-planimetrics/Capture_Rules.md

 ### NYC Planimetric Database

+Looking for older capture rules?
+See the [2014 rules](https://github.com/CityOfNewYork/nyc-planimetrics/tree/planimetrics-2014)

 #### Purpose
 The purpose of this document is twofold.
 First, it is intended to define the capture rules for each planimetric feature collected as part of the planimetric update project.
 As such, this document is meant to clarify questions regarding how the features were captured, provide feature descriptions, and illustrate any exceptions that may apply.
 Second, since this document provides a wealth of information that would benefit users working with the data, we decided to make it accessible as a secondary source of documentation.
 This document is not intended to replace the metadata included with the planimetric features but rather to function as an additional source of information.
 Lastly, the documentation originated from previous planimetric updates.
 The documentation has evolved and has been refined over each successive planimetric update cycle; and will continue to be extended and maintained over the course of future updates.